microsoft/fluent-ui-react/.github/test-a-feature.md

 This default test only checks the rendering for the component in its initial state.
 In order to test the rendering of more complex components, such as a `Dropdown`, screener provides an [api](https://www.npmjs.com/package/screener-runner) to execute actions on the DOM, in a way similar to end-to-end tests.
 These tests are executed by Screener as long as both the tests and their files respect the conventions:
 - the test file should be placed at the same location as the component example under test.
 - the test file should be named exactly as the component example file.
 If `DropdownExample.shorthand.tsx` is to be tested, the screener test file should be named `DropdownExample.shorthand.steps.ts`.
-- the tests should be written as a config file that can contains the following props:
+- the tests should be written as a config file that can contain the following props:
   - `steps`: an array of callbacks that accept a `builder` (step builder) parameter, as all of them will be chained in `screener.config`.
 The `builder` parameter is actually the `Steps` object from screener, instantiated in `screener.config`.
   - `themes`: an array of strings representing the theme applied to the component when taking the screenshot; by default, all screenshots are taken for `themes` theme.